net-daemon/docs/docs/v2/api/api_storage.md

 title: Storage
 ---

 With NetDaemon you can manage state using the storage.
-The storage is persisted per application instance in json file in the .storage folder.
+The storage is persisted per application instance in JSON file in the .storage folder.
 If you rename the class or the instance id the old storage will not be read att startup.
 All persisted states will be available after startup of applications.

 ## Store and get state using Storage property